Apply To DBMI

 From interactions with our renowned faculty to collaborations with fellow students who have a range of expertise, the relationships you forge here will inspire and guide the rest of your career.
 The breadth and depth of the DBMI experience will provide a solid foundation as you develop state-of-the-art computational tools to address critical challenges facing healthcare and medicine today.

-Applications are available online through the Graduate School of Arts and Sciences Coordinated PhD program in biomedical sciences on the uptown CUMC campus.
+Application information (including deadlines, fees, requirements and more) is available online through the Graduate School of Arts and Sciences Coordinated PhD program in biomedical sciences on the uptown CUIMC campus.
 Only electronic applications are accepted.
-The PhD application consists of applicant information, official transcripts, GRE scores, 3 letters of recommendation, and a personal statement All application materials must be received before the application deadline for consideration.
+The PhD application consists of applicant information, official transcripts, TOEFL scores (as applicable), three (3) letters of recommendation, and a personal statement.
+The application deadline for the 2023-24 cohort has closed.
 PhD finalists selected for an interview will be notified through the admissions portal by late December.
-Non finalists are notified of their status through the admissions portal by February.
+Non-finalists are notified of their status online through the admissions portal by late March.

 Are there minimum score requirements for the TOELF or IELTS?
 Under what conditions may I request a TOEFL or IELTS waiver?

 See Frequently Asked Questions (FAQ) section of the GSAS website on English Proficiency Requirement.
 Contact the GSAS Office of Graduate Affairs (email@example.com, tel.
 212.305.8058) with any questions.
 Our office is not able to provide any waivers.